 The distance learning programme in Developmental and Learning Disorders in Childhood has a standard period of study of three semesters (part-time).
 Mandatory on-campus phases take place twice per semester over a (long) weekend in Kaiserslautern.
 The written module examinations are completed during mandatory on-campus phases.

-A weekly commitment of around 15-20 hours is required to study the material, complete the mail-in assignments and take the examinations (amongst others).
+A weekly commitment of around 15-20 hours is required to study the material, complete the mail-in exercises and take the examinations (amongst others).

 At a glance

 At the moment, the tuition fee is EUR 1,490 per semester and the social contribution amounts to currently EUR 102.
 The tuition fees do not include travel and accommodation expenses or meal allowances during the on-campus phases.
 In the first and second semester after the end of the standard period of study, only the social contribution is charged.
 The tuition fee is reduced to 30 percent of the original fee as of the third semester exceeding the standard period of study.
 The tuition fees are exempted from German VAT and may be tax-deductible if the legal requirements are fulfilled.
 An installment payment request is possible, further information can be found here.

 Subject to change.